andreaabellera/Casually-Dev/README.md

 2. Enter `npm run dev`

 You can replicate, modify or improve the stack, look and feel of the qtrlex site for yourself ❤

+*But the development journey and lessons learned from building the site is mine mueheheh*